Resources

 What BAH Is Not

 Remember, BAH is based on the cost of housing in an area.
-It does not factor in other expenses.
-Some service members thrive within the allotted BAH, though with constant market fluctuations, others feel it falls short of their financial needs.
-Strategic budgeting helps stretch BAH.
+It doesn’t factor in other expenses.
+Some service members thrive within the allotted BAH, though with constant market fluctuations, others find it falls short of their financial needs.
+Strategic budgeting helps stretch BAH

 When BAH Doesn't Apply

-When a military member moves overseas (not including Hawaii or Alaska), they'll find that the Overseas Housing Allowance (OHA) replaces BAH.
+When a military member moves overseas (not including Hawaii or Alaska), the Overseas Housing Allowance (OHA) replaces BAH.

 "The Overseas Housing Program enables authorized Service members assigned to permanent duty overseas to lease privately-owned housing.
 The Overseas Housing Allowance (OHA) is a cost-reimbursement allowance and is designed to offset housing costs.
 It includes three separate components: rent, utilities/recurring maintenance, and a move-in housing allowance (MIHA)." -Defense Travel Management Office